kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 ╰────────┴──────────┴──────────┴───────────┴────────╯
 ````

+> ⚠️ **Warning**
-* Warning: If you misconfigure this you will likely brick any connectivity that goes through the envoy gateway.
-You will need to delete the policy and probably restart the gateway pod.
+> If you misconfigure this, you will likely lose connectivity through the Envoy Gateway.
+To recover:
+> 1. Delete the SecurityPolicy
+> 2. Restart the gateway pod if needed
+> 3. Verify your configuration before reapplying

 # What is crowdsec, and what does a bouncer do?